Liechtenstein entry requirements for Singapore passport holders

 Hotel booking or host invitation

-Carry a hotel confirmation, hostel booking, or a letter from your host in Liechtenstein.
-Border officers rarely ask for it, but having it ready avoids delays.
+Have a hotel confirmation or a letter from your host ready.
+Border officers rarely ask for it, but if you're staying with a friend, a signed invitation with their address helps.

 Recommended